raffomania/knakk/README.md

 The code mostly follows the [Official GDScript Style Guide](https://docs.godotengine.org/en/latest/tutorials/scripting/gdscript/gdscript_styleguide.html) and the [GDQuest GDScript Style Guide](https://www.gdquest.com/docs/guidelines/best-practices/godot-gdscript/).

-### Debugging
+### 🧐 Debugging

-- key shortcuts

-### Other tweaks
+There are a few debugging shortcuts that are only enabled in debug mode:

+- **R** Draw a new hand without spending a turn
+- **O** End the game instantly

+Also, the `Deck` script shows how many cards are left in the deck in debug mode.

 ### 🏃 Coroutines

-### Particles

-### Considerations

-- How to handle propagation and capturing of click events?
-- How to represent a single card value?
-- Defining slots, rewards etc. in scenes vs code
+There are a couple good usage examples of coroutines:

+- [`Main.gd`](Main.gd) and [`Camera.gd`](Global/Camera.gd) use coroutines to wait for camera transitions to complete before performing subsequent actions
+- [`Card.gd`](GameScreen/Card/Card.gd) uses coroutines to wait for tweens to finish
+- [`MenuScreen.gd`](MenuScreen/MenuScreen.gd), [`Tutorial.gd`](GameScreen/Tutorial.gd) and [`NewRoundAnimation.gd`](GameScreen/NewRoundAnimation.gd) use coroutines to wait for a specified amount of time before doing something

-## Tasks left for the reader
+## ✅ Tasks left for the reader

-- Implement a landscape layout: Use godot's UI features to make the controls automatically resize and reflow depending on different window aspect ratios.
+- Implement a landscape layout: Use Godot's UI features to make the controls automatically resize and reflow depending on different window aspect ratios.
+- Implement a highscore system: Use the filesystem abstraction to save, load and show highscores of previous games.